Mary Church Terrell: Early life and education

-Mary Church was born September 23, 1863, in Memphis, Tennessee, to Robert Reed Church and Louisa Ayres, both freed slaves of mixed racial ancestry (Robert's father and maternal grandfather, and Louisa's father, were white).
-They were the offspring of enslaved women and white slaveowners; neither was set free until the Civil War's conclusion.
+Mary Church was born September 23, 1863, in Memphis, Tennessee, to Robert Reed Church and Louisa Ayres, both freed slaves of mixed racial ancestry They were the offspring of enslaved women and white slave owners: Robert's father and maternal grandfather and Louisa's father.
+They were freed at the end of the Civil War.

 After the Civil War, Louisa opened a store selling wigs and hair extensions, which gave the family financial security.
 Robert opened a saloon; when he was denied a license due to his race, he successfully sued the State of Tennessee for violating the Civil Rights Act of 1866.
 After the Memphis massacre of 1866 and yellow fever epidemic of 1878, he bought property around Beale Street becoming one of the first black millionaires in the American South and an influential member of the Republican party.
 In the midst of national adversity, the Terrell family became a part of a rising upper class in the United States.

 Robert and Louisa divorced in 1874, and Louisa moved from Memphis to New York City.
-Mary Church and her little brother lived with their mother following the divorce.
-The court's ruling was likely influenced by Robert's public violence, the fact that he operated a tavern, and Louisa's evidence about his temper issues at home.
+Mary Church and her little brother lived with their mother after the divorce.
+The court's ruling was likely influenced by Robert's public violence, the fact that he operated a tavern, and Louisa's evidence about his temper at home.
 Church's father was married three times.
 His first marriage was to Margaret Pico Church from 1857 to 1862, with whom he had a daughter named Laura.
 Robert then married Louisa Ayers in 1862.
 Mary and her brother Thomas Ayres Church (1867–1937) were both products of this marriage.
 Their half-siblings, Robert, Jr. (1885–1952) and Annette (1887–1975), were born to Robert Sr.'s third wife, Anna Wright.